tahrirchi/uzlib/README.md

 - [Tahrir.uz📝](https://t.me/tahrir_uz)
 - [Tahrirchi | Tilmoch](https://t.me/tahrirchi_uz)

 Each question has been manually labeled with the correct answer and categorized by question type.

+Original and processed versions of the benchmark (along with source and voter counts) are available in [data/](data/) folder.

 ## Getting Started